AlexJReid/blog/content/posts/druid-cdc/index.md

 Let me know what you think!
 Comments and corrections are most welcome.
 I'm [@alexjreid](https://twitter.com/AlexJReid) on Twitter.

 ## Credit
 Of course this is not that novel.
-Imply have also have a [great post](https://imply.io/blog/upserts-and-data-deduplication-with-druid/) that overlaps with this one.
+Imply kindly sent me this [great post](https://imply.io/blog/upserts-and-data-deduplication-with-druid/) that overlaps with this one.
+I wish I had read it before writing this!

 Many of the concepts are also found in [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 [Assertions](https://docs.datomic.com/cloud/tutorial/assertion.html) and [retractions](https://docs.datomic.com/cloud/tutorial/retract.html) are found in [Datomic](https://docs.datomic.com/cloud/whatis/data-model.html#indelible).